-In one of previous article we explored on how to create a simple filled map in Tableau which was simple, fun and results quite informative.
-However, today we would like to extend this topic on maps further, by showing how to work with coordinates data when latitude and longitude details are provided.
+In one of previous article we explored how to create a simple filled map in Tableau which was simple, fun and quite informative.
+In this article we would like to extend this topic on maps further, by showing you how to work with coordinates data when latitude and longitude details are provided.
 And why is that?
-As you may be aware the data field is quickly changing due the influx of data coming in different variety and volume, business demands are also changing and therefore developers and analysts need to up their game by learning different ways of handling these business demands.
+As you may be aware the data field is quickly changing due to influx of data coming in different variety and volume, business demands are also changing and therefore developers and analysts need to up their game by learning different ways of handling these business demands/questions.

 Related: How to create a simple filled map.